iamonnox/tradecontrol/docs/tc_balance_sheet.md

 1. Are the current closing balances of the bank accounts equal to those on the corresponding cash accounts?
 2. Do the unpaid invoices reflect current obligations?

-The reason is simply that our balance sheet is constructed from two auditable sources.
+The reason is simply that our balance sheet is constructed from two auditable sources and two derived tax statements.

 #### Cash Account Statement

 The opening statement of [Cash.vwAccountStatement](https://github.com/tradecontrol/tc-nodecore/blob/master/src/tcNodeDb/Cash/Views/vwAccountStatement.sql) selects all non-pending payments for open accounts and adds the original opening balance as the first entry.
-The opening balance would be zero for a startup.
+The opening balance would be zero for a start-up.
 It then proceeds to construct the account balance from the very first entry to the last with an Sql Windows function.

 ``` sql
 SELECT CashAccountCode, CashCode, EntryNumber, PaymentCode, PaidOn,